JCSes/JCS.github.io/index.md

 <img src="https://user-images.githubusercontent.com/99879325/158307400-8689dcdc-ee99-4499-8a97-fa185efa4add.jpeg" width="600" />

 _Abby_ not only had an athletic and jacked-up body that rivaled most of the game's male characters, but she was also responsible for the death of a significant character only a few hours into the game.
-This made her an obvious target for series fans, and the enmity was heightened when it was revealed that players will spend the most of the game playing as _Abby_ rather than the much-adored _Ellie_.
+This made her an obvious target for the series' fans, and the enmity was heightened when it was revealed that players will spend the most of the game playing as _Abby_ rather than the much-adored _Ellie_.

 Others believe _Abby's_ character falls short.
 They say that **The Last of Us Part 2** doesn't give them the chance to really care about _Abby's_ Character as they do about _Ellie_, which kind of ruins the concept of witnessing the story from two different perspectives.
 Similarly, many claim that they were eager to see _Ellie_ and _Joel's_ narrative come to a satisfying close.
 But instead, resented to having too much time spent on a new character, _Abby_.